mullerjaku/iwinac2026/README.md

 <div align="center">

-# Project Motivations
+# IWINAC 2026

-Intrinsic adn Extrinsic motivation methods for goal exploration, skill improvement and extrinsic success in a simple robotic environment.
+Intrinsic motivation methods for goal exploration and skill improvement success in a simple robotic environment.

 </div>

-## Features
+## Videos
-* Goal management with JSON-backed storage
-* Curiosity (RND), effectance (image similarity / SSIM), entropy-based utility, adaptive prediction
-* Competence and interest computation (novelty, diversification, competence progress)
-* Simple 2D / image-based robot environment
-* Modular design – each motivation component in its own class
+Experiment videos can be found in folder experiment_videos.

 ## Quick Start